nghttp2/nghttp2/doc/nghttpx.1.rst

 as a memcached entry key, with expiry time 12 hours.
 Session timeout is set to 12 hours.

+By default, connections to memcached server are not encrypted.
+To enable encryption, use :option:`--tls-session-cache-memcached-tls` option.

 TLS SESSION TICKET RESUMPTION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~